bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 * `bacalhau docker run`: call to bacalhau

-* `-v QmY8BAftd48wWRYDf5XnZGkhwqgjpzjyUG3hN1se6SYaFt`: CIDs to use on the job.
+* `-i QmY8BAftd48wWRYDf5XnZGkhwqgjpzjyUG3hN1se6SYaFt`: CIDs to use on the job.
 Mounts them at '/inputs' in the execution.

 * `ghcr.io/bacalhau-project/examples/r-prophet:0.0.2`: the name and the tag of the docker image we are using